vprince001/calculator/README.txt

------------------------CALCULATOR-----------------------
+---------------------------------CALCULATOR---------------------------------

 This program is a calculator that takes three arguments as input and provides the evaluated output.
-First argument is the first number and argument is the operator and third argument is the second number.
+First argument is the first number, Second argument is the operator and third argument is the second number.

 Input ex -> 5 + 2
 Output   -> 7